Sentebale: History

 The charity's first accounts, published in March 2008, showed that despite raising more than £1 million in the first 18 months of its operation, just £84,000 was handed over to projects in Lesotho.
 In the same period, however, Sentebale spent £190,000 on salaries, £86,000 on a website, £26,000 on equipping its office in Maseru, and £47,000 on work done before the charity was formally established.
 Sentebale's director in Lesotho, Harper Brown, had received a salary and benefits package worth between £90,000 and £100,000 per year.

-In 2009, Lord Ashcroft donated £250,000 to Sentebale to remedy financial difficulties at the charity.
+In 2009, Michael Ashcroft donated £250,000 to Sentebale to remedy financial difficulties at the charity.

 A new chief executive, Kedge Martin, joined in 2009.
 Before joining Sentebale, Martin was the CEO of WellChild, a charity that provides care, support, and research to sick children in the UK.

 The 2010 report and accounts showed £2.089 million had been raised for the charity with £1.334 million being spent on charitable activities.
 This was an increase in funds raised by 16 percent.
 72 percent of expenditure was spent on supporting orphans and vulnerable children in Lesotho; 27 percent was spent on fundraising and 1 percent on governance.

 In 2016, ITV filmed a documentary by Russ Malkin called Prince Harry in Africa that followed the prince as he visited Lesotho and talked about Sentebale's work.

+Also in 2016, the charity started work in Botswana.